Journal of Forest Economics > Vol 20 > Issue 4

 Factors affecting participation in joint forest management in the West Bengal state of India

-Sebak Kumar Jana, Department of Economics with Rural Development, Vidyasagar University, Midnapore, India, Wietze Lise, AF Mercados EMI, Turkey, wietze.lise@afconsult.com , Mamtajuddin Ahmed, Department of Zoology, Garhbeta College, India
+Sebak Kumar Jana, Department of Economics with Rural Development, Vidyasagar University, Midnapore, India, Wietze Lise, AF Mercados EMI, Turkey AND ECORYS Research and Consulting, Turkey, wietze.lise@afconsult.com , Mamtajuddin Ahmed, Department of Zoology, Garhbeta College, India

 Suggested Citation